 When you’re grinding and working hard to stream, don’t let streaming take over your after-work life.
 Make time to hang out with friends, family, and your significant other (if you have one).
 Your support system is important to have, so don’t forget about the real people in your life.

-A video that was circling around the web is Twitch streamer Yuber’s confession video about his current situation.
+A recent video that’s circling around the web is Twitch streamer Yuber’s confession video about his current situation.
 He grinded his way to 6k followers, streamed nearly every day, but then lost his friends and family.
-He discussed how it took over his life.
-All he wanted to do was to stream all the time, but it was s l o w l y killing him.

-Is it worth to sacrifice the time away from friends and family?
+So the question is it worth to sacrifice the time away from friends and family?
 For some people, it is.
 Unfortunately, for the people like Yuber, it’s not all cracked up to be.
-It can be lonely, and even though you will have an online community to support you, having physical human interaction is something every person should have at least in their life.
-So don’t forget that you need to balance everything else in between.
-Work, personal time, and streaming.
+It can be lonely, even though you will have an online community to support you, having physical human interaction is something every person should have at least in their life.

 Use your time wisely